lllssc/Drawing2CAD/README.md

   author={Qin, Feiwei and Lu, Shichao and Hou, Junhao and Wang, Changmiao and Fang, Meie and Liu, Ligang}, journal={arXiv preprint arXiv:2508.18733}, year={2025}
 }

+@inproceedings{qin2025drawing2cad,
+  author = {Qin, Feiwei and Lu, Shichao and Hou, Junhao and Wang, Changmiao and Fang, Meie and Liu, Ligang}, title = {Drawing2CAD: Sequence-to-Sequence Learning for CAD Generation from Vector Drawings}, year = {2025}, doi = {10.1145/3746027.3755782}, booktitle = {Proceedings of the 33rd ACM International Conference on Multimedia}, pages = {10573–10582},
+}
 ```